SEI-R-2-22/u3_lesson_SQL_intro/README.md

 1. Fields should _always_ be `lowercase` and `under_scored`
 2. SQL _keywords_ SHOULD ALWAYS BE IN CAPS
-3. Never name a field `id`; always correlate it to the table name (e.g. `student_id`).
-4. Always check your company's style guide, or follow the convention; never create your own style.
+3. Always check your company's style guide, or follow the convention; never create your own style.

 ![](images/create_inst.png)